William Rooney: Life

-He died suddenly of tuberculosis at the age of 27, shortly before he was due to be married to Máire Ní Cillín, in May 1901.
+He died suddenly of typhoid fever at the age of 27, shortly before he was due to be married to Máire Ní Cillín, in May 1901.
+Arthur Griffith was deeply affected by Rooney's death and continued to honor him long after his death.
 He was described by Griffith as "the Thomas Davis of the new movement".
 He is buried in Glasnevin Cemetery.

 In the decade after the revolutionary period, the vital contribution of Rooney to the emergence of Sinn Féin was regularly acknowledged by many of those involved, including Brian O'Higgins, veteran of the 1916 Rising and President of Sinn Féin in the 1930s, who referred to him as "the real founder of Sinn Féin".

 His poems include "The Men of the West", "Ninety Eight", and "An tSean Bhean Bhocht".
 A book of his poems was posthumously published in 1902, Poems and Ballads of William Rooney.
 The writer James Joyce gave Rooney's poems an unfavourable review in the Daily Express.
 Griffith responded by publishing Joyce's review in the United Irishman as an advertisement for Rooney's book of poems.
 His only emendation was the addition of a single word.
 Joyce had written that Rooney 'might have written well if he had not suffered from one of those big words which make us so unhappy.'
 Griffith merely inserted the word: patriotism.
+Somewhat ironically, Mabbot Street, where Rooney was born, is now called James Joyce Street.

+In 2025, Dublin City Council unveiled a plaque to Rooney at his former home in Leinster Avenue.
+Rooney had held the first meeting of the Celtic Literary Society there in 1893, and had also died there in 1901.
+The plaque was proposed by historian Gerard Shannon and unveiled by Lord Mayor of Dublin Emma Blain.